odwdinc/nintendo_switch_pro_controller_emulator/README.md

 # Nintendo switch pro controller emulator

-Allows action to be replayed on nintendo switch using ATmega32u4 Circuit Playground
+Allows action to be replayed on nintendo switch using ATmega32u4

 included Python Lib to allow for updating and live control see data folder.